 Gerovasa-Trozena village is situated at the borders of the Limassol and Paphos districts.
 It is about 24 kilometres from Limassol and it is built at an altitude of 455 metres above the sea level.
 To the north it borders with Praitori, to the northwest with Kedares, to the west with Kidasi, to the south with Dora, with Malia to the east, and to the northeast with Arsos.

 Gerovasa was mostly inhabited by Turkish Cypriots, while Greek Cypriots lived in Trozena even though the villages were nearly joined together.
 The residents lived together harmonically and their occupations were mainly agriculture and livestock.

 Gerovasa was mainly a Turkish Cypriot village and the name in Greek means holy valley.
-Its residents abandoned it in 1963-4 during the bi-communal riots that occurred and moved to the neighbouring village of Malia.
+The population had increases and decreases bewteen1881 and1946 when it increased dramatically.
+From 1960 it then began decreasing and was eventually abandoned by its residents in 1963-4 during the bi-communal riots that occurred.
+They then moved to the neighbouring village of Malia.
 In 1964 they moved to the villages of Episkopi and Avdimou along with the other Turkish Cypriots from Malia.
 After the Turkish invasion some of them moved to the northern parts of Cyprus, while the others moved to the Acrotiri British Base.
 They stayed there until 1975 where they were moved to the north of Cyprus during the population exchange.

 Trozena appears in the 19th century sources as a feud.
 It always had very few residents and was inhabited by Greek Cypriots.
 The village was abandoned in 1990 due to urbanism.
 All the houses in Trozena have become ruins apart from the Agiou Georgiou Church which was built in 1885 and is still maintained today.